curiousgiorgos/parallelized_als/README.md

 ## Description

-Implementation of a Parallelized Matrix Factorizatio Algorithm with OpenMP on shared Memory and AVX2 for SIMD Vectorization
+Implementation of a Parallelized Matrix Factorization Algorithm with OpenMP on shared Memory and AVX2 for SIMD Vectorization

 ## Prerequisites